L'Shana Haba'ah

 "Next year in rebuilt Jerusalem": Passover Haggadah printed on stencil paper, published by the Jewish Brigade, Naples, 1945.

-L'Shana Haba'ah B'Yerushalayim (לְשָׁנָה הַבָּאָה בִּירוּשָלָיִם), is a phrase that is often sung at the end of the Passover Seder and - in the Eastern Ashkenazic rite - at the end of the Ne'ila service on Yom Kippur.
-Its use during Passover was first recorded by Isaac Tyrnau in his 15th century CE book cataloging the accepted tradition (minhaggim) of various Ashkenazi communities.
+L'Shana Haba'ah B'Yerushalayim (לְשָׁנָה הַבָּאָה בִּירוּשָלָיִם), is a phrase that is often sung at the end of the Passover Seder and—in the Eastern Ashkenazic rite—at the end of the Ne'ila service on Yom Kippur.
+The phrase was commonly used in the 12th century.
+Its use during Passover was first recorded in the 13th century Birds' Head Haggadah.
+Isaac Tyrnau in his 15th century CE book catalogued its use as the accepted tradition (minhag) of various Ashkenazi communities.

-L'Shana Haba'ah evokes a common theme in Jewish culture of a desire to return to a rebuilt Jerusalem, and commentators have suggested that it serves as a reminder of the experience of living in exile.
+L'Shana Haba'ah evokes common themes in Jewish culture; a love of Jerusalem and a desire to return to a rebuilt Jerusalem; commentators have suggested that it serves as a reminder of the experience of living in exile.

 Background

-After the destruction of the Jewish temple, the hope of seeing it rebuilt became a central component of Jewish religious consciousness and the most common way religious Jews have expressed hope for future redemption.
+After the destruction of the Temple in Jerusalem, the hope of seeing it rebuilt became a central component of Jewish religious consciousness and the most common way religious Jews have expressed hope for future redemption.
 The Talmud is replete with statements affirming the superior religious status of the Holy Land, the obligation of Jews to live there, and the confidence in the ultimate collective return of the Jewish people.

 Jewish belief posits that although the Temple in Jerusalem was destroyed twice, it will be rebuilt a third time, ushering in the Messianic era and the ingathering of the exiles.
 Supplications for the temple and Jerusalem are often mentioned at Jewish ritual contexts, particularly those connected to yearly events or lifecycles, reflected in the recitation of the phrase L'Shana Haba'ah B'Yerushalayim ("Next year in Jerusalem").